Shaun Anderson

 Shaun Anderson (born October 29, 1994) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Minnesota Twins, Baltimore Orioles, San Diego Padres, Toronto Blue Jays, Texas Rangers, Miami Marlins, and Los Angeles Angels.
+He has previously played in MLB for the San Francisco Giants, Minnesota Twins, Baltimore Orioles, San Diego Padres, Toronto Blue Jays, Texas Rangers, Miami Marlins, and Los Angeles Angels.
 He has also played in the KBO League for the Kia Tigers.
 He played college baseball for the University of Florida and was drafted by the Boston Red Sox in the third round of the 2016 MLB draft.

 Amateur career

 Anderson attended American Heritage High School in Plantation, Florida.
 His junior year he was 6-1 with an 0.77 ERA, and his senior year he was 12-1 with a 1.10 ERA.
 In the 2013 Major League Baseball draft, the Washington Nationals selected Anderson in the 40th round, with the 1,216th overall pick, the final pick in the draft.